Air Force

 They will prepare the sterile supplies and prepare the equipment.

-These airman will prepare and assist with contrast media.
+These airmen will prepare and assist with contrast media.

-Diagnostic Imaging specialist set and verify dosage settings on equipment.
+The Diagnostic Imaging Specialist sets and verifies settings on equipment.

-Specialist will adjust the control settings on machines to make sure the milliamperage, focal spot size, exposure and kilovoltage are correct for the current procedure.
+The specialist will adjust the control settings on machines to make sure the milliamperage, focal spot size, exposure, and kilovoltage are correct for the current procedure.

-It is the Diagnostic Imaging specialist job to ensure the patient’s safety by restricting the radiation beam.
+It is the Diagnostic Imaging Specialist’s job to ensure the patient’s safety by restricting the radiation beam.

 Related ArticleAir Force Health Services Management (4A0X1): Career Details

-Prior to the appointment, Diagnostic Imaging specialist will instruct the patient on how to prepare for the examination or procedure.
+Prior to the appointment, the Diagnostic Imaging Specialist will instruct the patient on how to prepare for the examination or procedure.

 During the procedure, the specialist will monitor the patient and document their findings in the patient treatment record.

-These specialist will perform nuclear medicine, ultrasounds, mammography, magnetic resonance imaging, and computerized tomography.
+These specialists will perform nuclear medicine, ultrasounds, mammography, magnetic resonance imaging, and computerized tomography.

 Using computer programming, they will take those images and perform image subtraction and manipulations.